tomcarbon/ChatGPT_React_Summarizer/README.md

 # ChatGPT_React_Summarizer
-This bash script is designed to summarize the directory tree and contents of JavaScript (.js), CSS (.css), and other specified files within the ./src directory and its subdirectories.
+This bash script is designed to summarize the directory tree and contents of JavaScript (.js), CSS (.css), and other specified files within the current directory and its subdirectories.
 The resulting output.txt file can be copied and pasted into a ChatGPT (or other AI) prompt for code analysis and enhancements with ChatGPT.

 With the --file_list option now ANY kind of file(s) can be passed into the output.txt (So now doesn't have to be a React .js/.css project.
 Might have to rename the project to ChatGPT_Summarizer).